-Any activity that is not outlined above or is not directly connected to activities approved in the application by the Provincial Fuel Management Working Group is not eligible for grant funding or as the community contribution.
+Any activity that is not outlined above or is not directly connected to activities approved in the application by the Strategic Wildfire Prevention Working Group is not eligible for grant funding or as the community contribution.
 This includes:

 - Development of funding application package

 - Emergency plans or related activities

-- CWPPs or prescriptions (see note above)
+- CWPPs or prescriptions

 - On-going public information

 - Local fire department training

 - Publication reviews or research

 - Purchase of machinery and equipment

 - Activities on private land, land outside the interface or land that is scheduled for development

-- Activities for purposes other than fuel treatment (e.g. building of recreational trails without fuel management objectives, etc.)
+- Activities for purposes other than fuel treatment (e.g. recreational trails without fuel management objectives, etc.)

 - Staff training costs, including safety and first-aid training

 - Other wildfire risk mitigation activities (e.g. FireSmart activities)

 - Work undertaken by the Ministry of Forests, Lands & Natural Resource Operations